-These two 120VAC (5-20R) receptacles with GFCI protection provide 120VAC single phase for auxiliary power.
+These two 120VAC (5-20R) receptacles with ground fault circuit interruption protection provide 120VAC single phase for auxiliary power.
 Each receptacle has a 20 amp total rating.
 They are designed to protect the user from the hazards of ground faults.
 When the GFCI has tripped there will be no voltage available from the receptacle.
+If the GFCI has tripped, any device plugged into the GFCI receptacle should be unplugged and the reason for tripping the GFCI should be determined.
+If the device is found to be damaged or defective, it should be repaired or replaced before any further use.
+The GFCI should be checked for proper operation prior to each use by pressing the test button.
+The GFCI can be reset by pushing the reset button.
 Refer to the AUXILIARY POWER RECEPTACLES section in the installation chapter for further information about these receptacles.
 Also refer to the AUXILIARY POWER OPERATION section later in this chapter.